WhatTheDickens/engl340-s24/index.md

 #### Before class

-- Register an account with the Library of Congress' [By the People](project).
+- Register an account with the Library of Congress' [By the People](https://crowd.loc.gov/) project.

 #### In class